espaces-marx/ai-radicals/guide_en.md

 **Step 2: Select and download an AI model**
 In LM Studio, you will see a list of models organized by size and purpose.

 - **To get started**, choose a lightweight model (less than 4 GB) to get an idea of your computer's performance on AI tasks.
-The first models offered to you are likely to be those that match your hardware capabilities.
+The first models offered to you are likely to be those that match your hardware capabilities, as LM Studio makes recommendations based on your equipment.
-- Click **“Download”** next to the selected model.
+- Click **"Download"** next to the selected model.

 **Step 3: Run the AI and start a chat**

 1. Once the download is complete, click on the ***chat*** tab.
-2. Click **“Select a model to load”**, and select the model you just downloaded (this may take anywhere from a few seconds to a few minutes).
+2. Click **"Select a model to load"**, and select the model you just downloaded (this may take anywhere from a few seconds to a few minutes).
 3. Once the download is complete, click on the “Create a New Chat” button: **you can now chat with your local AI!**

 ### Going further

 A way to use artificial intelligence without having to depend on the whims of American tech bosses?
 Sounds like the future.

 With improvements in hardware (computers, smartphones, and tablets) and the importance of open-source models in current AI development, this approach may become more widespread.